zeroincombenze/l10n-italy-supplemental/l10n_it_mastrini/readme/DESCRIPTION.rst

-This software show dinamically the account statement with initial, progressive e final balance.
+This software show dynamically the account statement with initial, progressive e final balance.